Gyumeijie/an-embedded-c-interpreter/README.md

 ```
 When excution is done, the ***result*** ,in the main program, will have a value of 6, given ***data*** is 1.

+# link
+There is a project named [satellite-borne-device-management](https://github.com/Gyumeijie/satellite-borne-device-management) uses this embedded interpreter to configure the program.

 # todo
 - [ ] redesign the APIs for more usablity.
 > Mainly center on seperating dependency variable info into two parts, the first part is static decalrative info